 - A strong family history of heart disease

 Follow-up testing should be done:

-- Every year or so if you are taking medicines to control high cholesterol
+- As your provider recommends if you are taking medicines to control high cholesterol.

-You may not need more cholesterol tests if your cholesterol is in this normal range.
+You may not need more detailed cholesterol tests if your cholesterol is in this normal range.

 LDL (Bad) Cholesterol